northeastern university seal

 Find@Northeastern

-Mental health support is available 24 hours a day, 7 days a week from any location by calling Find@Northeastern: 877.233.9477 (in the U.S.), 855-229-8797 (Canada), +1.781.457.7777 (outside the U.S.).
-By calling Find@Northeastern, you will be immediately connected with a mental health clinician who can provide in-the-moment support and recommendations for next steps.
-Through Find@Northeastern, students have access to a variety of services including referrals to unlimited free therapy and access to the Headspace app.
+24/7 Urgent mental health support is available 24 hours a day, 7 days a week from any location by calling 877.233.9477 (in the U.S.), 855-229-8797 (Canada), +1.781.457.7777 (outside the U.S.).
+You will be immediately connected with a mental health clinician who can provide in-the-moment support and recommendations for next steps.
+Through Find@Northeastern, students have access to a variety of mental health resources including peer-to-peer support at Togetherall, free access to the Headspace app and more.

 Emergencies